SUYONGJIAN/Object-Detection-Using-TensorFlow-Object-Detection-API/README.md

 For the detailed explaination about the data, project and how i implemented it, refer to my video [here](https://www.youtube.com/watch?v=ZxYBdLQgGbw).
 (Pardon my voice lol)

+Please note that you need to download TensorFlow Object Detection API.
+For instructions and how to get started, kindly refer to this YouTube playlist by Sentdex [here](https://www.youtube.com/watch?v=COlbP62-B-U&list=PLQVvvaa0QuDcNK5GeCQnxYnSSaar2tpku).
+I have largely followed his tutorials for this project.

 The coordinates are actually 4 numbers that respectively corresponds to:
 1) normalized center x coordinate
 2) normalized center y coordinate